 Hyacinth, Hyacinthus orientalis, in cultivation.
 This plant sometimes occurs as a garden escape.
 It comes in a wide range of colours, has a strong sweet perfume and flowers earlier than most bluebells.

 Portuguese squill, Scilla (Oncostemma) peruviana, in cultivation.
 This plant is a rare garden escape © F.J.
 Rumsey

 Autumn squill, Scilla (Prospero) autumnalis, west Cornwall.
-This native plant is locally common in cliff-top grasslands in Devon and Cornwall with isolated populations in Somerset, Isle of Wight and South East England.
+This native plant is locally common in cliff-top grasslands in Devon and Cornwall with isolated populations in Gloucestershire, the Isle of Wight and southeast England.
 It flowers much later than bluebells and has very narrow grass-like leaves © M.A.
 Spencer

 Spring squill, Scilla verna, west Cornwall.
 This native plant is locally common in cliff-top grasslands along the western coast of Great Britain as far north as Shetland.
 It flowers a little earlier than bluebells and has much narrower leaves (less than 5mm) © M.A.
 Spencer